MiqdadProjects/kodekloud-engineer-docker--solutions/LEVEL04/TASK01/task01.md

 👉 **Your task**: Fix the Dockerfile to ensure a successful image build while maintaining all valid configurations.

-**Note**: There may be potential issues in your Dockerfile.
-I have resolved the problem I encountered and uploaded the fix.
+**Note**: There might be some other potential issues in your Dockerfile.I encountered these during setup, resolved it, and uploaded the fix so others can benefit if they face the same problem.

 ---